jedjoud10/VoxelTerrainGenerator/README.md

 * Terrain editing using duplicate octree
   * Supports dynamic edits which are applied on a global scale (non-destructive)
   * Supports voxel edits which are applied on a local voxel-to-voxel scale
+  * Generic dynamic edits/ voxel edits allowing you to write your own editing shapes and brushes (using Job system as well)
   * Callback for voxel edits to detect how much volume was added/removed for each material type
   * Custom frame limit to limit number of in-flight meshing jobs to reduce latency
 * GPU Based Prop Generation